| |

 -

-is usually entitled to priority over common stock if the
+to priority over common stock if the company liquidates.

 -